-The ring-fencing provisions contained in TWUL's Licence (Licence Condition F) are broadly similar to those contained in the licences of all other Regulated Companies.
+The ring-fencing provisions are contained in TWUL's Licence (Licence Condition P).
 The most important of these provisions are:

-(a) Transactions between TWUL and its associated companies

-As noted above, any transaction between TWUL and its associated companies (being its subsidiaries and any affiliated companies) must be conducted at arm's length, such that there is no cross-subsidy of the associated company by TWUL (or vice versa).

-(b) Limits on the transfer of certain assets to associated companies

-Save with the express consent of Ofwat, TWUL is not permitted to transfer certain rights or assets (being those which a Special Administrator would require if a Special Administration Order were made in order to operate the Appointed Business) to an associated company.
+- (a) Transactions between TWUL and its associated companies - As noted above, any transaction between TWUL and its associated companies (being its subsidiaries and any affiliated companies) must be conducted at arm's length, such that there is no cross-subsidy of the associated company by TWUL (or vice versa). - (b) Limits on the transfer of certain assets to associated companies - Save with the express consent of Ofwat, TWUL is not permitted to transfer certain rights or assets (being those which a Special Administrator would require if a Special Administration Order were made in order to operate the Appointed Business) to an associated company.